 I went to Gordon.
 I taught English at Gordon after college for seven years.
 Gordon has a pretty good perception in my mind because it honed me as a young man.
 Now, as an adman, I knew a little about perceptions.
 What was the real story here?

-So, I went to Gordon’s website http://www.gordon-tech.org/ (that domain would have to change too – another sign they had bad advice).
+So, I went to Gordon’s website http://www.gordon-tech.org/ (that domain would have to change too – another sign they had bad advice.
+And today, it doesn’t exist.
+Perhaps the brand consultant didn’t know about forwarding a link.).
 I saw this headline:

 “Gordon Name Change/Rebranding Information.”

 Here is what I found out.

 Rev. Gene Szarek, CR , Provincial Superior said in the press release: “As the founders and Catholic sponsors of the school, the Congregation is grateful to the Board of Directors for undertaking this rebranding process to ensure the vitality of Catholic education at the school and grateful for DePaul’s partnership in that important work.”
 Father Szarek confirmed that it was a rebranding process, but he obviously has been misled.
 Rebranding has nothing to do with changing a name of a company or institution.
 In fact, changing your name is the last thing you want to do.
 Indeed, it’s never done.